The Varieties of Schelling Model Experience: The Model

 \subsubsection{Extending Schelling's Model}

 The simulations are initialized with a symmetric ($N_r=N_b$) random distribution of N agents on a non-periodic square lattice of size $L=100$; where each agent's neighborhood is of radius $r=10$.
 In each time step, a random agent is selected and probed for satisfaction.
 For satisfied agents, they are left unperturbed, and a new step is initiated.
 For dissatisfied agents, the iterative search loop for sites fulfilling the movement criteria is initiated.
 The search loop terminates if an agent finds a site meeting its movement criteria and thus relocates, or if an agent prospects up to $\ell_p$ sites without success, upon which they give up and are left unperturbed, and a new step is initiated.

-Thus, the relocation procedure can be broken into a search algorithm (s) and a movement criterion (m) with a stated upper limit ($\ell_p$) on the number of prospecting attempts.
-In all the simulations and phase diagrams in the main text, $\ell_p = \infty$; this is omitted from the rule labeling for brevity.
-Alternative prospecting limits are explored in Appendix \ref{sec:Prospecting}.
-The relocation procedures and their [s,m] indexing are summarized in Figure \ref{fig:relocationprocedures}.
-For a given phase diagram, the relocation procedure ([s,m]) and upper limit $\ell_p$ remain constant throughout all simulations and are uniform across all agents.

 This process of random probing followed by dissatisfaction driven relocation is repeated until either no relocation takes place, or relocation takes place without altering the overall state of the system.
 At this point, the simulation is considered to have converged.
 See Appendix \ref{sec:Conv} for details on the convergence criteria.

+Thus, the relocation procedure can be broken into a search algorithm and a movement criterion with a stated upper limit on the number of prospecting attempts, as illustrated in Figure \ref{fig:relocationprocedures}.
+The rule sets are labeled by s (search algorithm), m (movement criterion), and $\ell_p$ (prospecting loop attempts), respectively, as described in Table \ref{tab:sml indexing}.
+For a given phase diagram, the relocation procedure ([s,m, $\ell_p$]) and rivalry conditions remain constant throughout all simulations and are uniform across all agents \& lattice sites.
+The search procedure and movement criteria were found to have the strongest impacts on the phase diagram and as such are the primary variants explored in all the phase diagrams and associated simulations in the main text.
+Thus, rules are shortened to [s,m] for brevity with single agent site occupation (Rivalry=True) and no upper limit on prospecting time ($\ell_p = \infty$) unless otherwise stated.
+See \ref{subsec:vacancies} and Appendix \ref{sec:Prospecting} for exploration of multi-agent site occupation (Rivalry=False) and prospecting limits, respectively.